atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/payment.md

     1 ：Payment with credit card pass through to the airline

     0 : Payment with Prepayment

+*   **maxAcceptedAmount **<mark style="color:blue;">**int**</mark>**  **<mark style="color:orange;">**Optional**</mark>

+    Certain airlines may experience fare change after payment submission due to their inability to hold seat reservations.
+You can use this parameter to set a maximum acceptable payment amount threshold.
+This is the maximum amount which can be used to create the booking using a VCC.

+    If this parameter is 'null', our system will automatically set the maximum acceptable amount as the greater of either 5% of the order price or 5 USD (converted to the transacting currency) per passenger.
+When the amount entered by the customer is lower than 5% of the order price or 5 USD (converted to the transacting currency) per passenger, the information sent to Atlas by the customer will be used.

 *   **creditCard Object< **<mark style="color:blue;">**CreditCardElement**</mark>** > **<mark style="color:green;">**Required**</mark>

    * <mark style="color:blue;">**CreditCardElement**</mark>